akbinod/akbinod.Tuner/README.md

 #new import
 import TunedFunction

-#new decorator, and 'tuner' parameter
+#new decorator, and a 'tuner' param
 @TunedFunction()
 def find_circles(image, radius, tuner=None)

-#new line of code to display updated 'image' in TunerUI
+#new line of code to display an updated image in TunerUI
     if not tuner is None: tuner.image = updated_image

     return results